Less Waste, More Taste: A Master Chef Reimagines Thanksgiving Leftovers

 1 ½ cup (150 grams) breadcrumbs

-1 cup (100 grams) grated Parmigiano Reggiano
+1 cup (100 grams) grated Parmigiano-Reggiano

 3 eggs